 This entry was posted in Guinea Pigs

-Training a rabbits or guinea pig works best when you can repeat it every day – even if it’s only for five or ten minutes.
-Not only will your pets love the attention, having the repeated routine will help them remember the tricks you perform together.
+Training rabbits or guinea pigs is most effective when you can repeat it every day – even if it’s only for five or ten minutes.
+Not only will your pets appreciate the extra attention, but having a repeated routine will help them remember the tricks you’ve taught them.

-The first thing you will need is a quiet space away from distractions.
-Zippi Rabbit Runs and Playpens are ideal, giving you the secure and familiar space in which your pets can relax and enjoy the training.
-You will also need some of your rabbits’ and guinea pigs’ favourite treats to encourage and reinforce the learning.
-It can be helpful to separate your pets when training them, but equally, some pets benefit from learning from each other – for example, if you have an older trained rabbit or a young, untrained one, the young rabbit can learn tricks faster by copying his older friend.
-And forget what you’ve heard about old dogs and new tricks – your pets are never too old to pick up new things!
+It can be helpful to separate your pets when training them, but some pets can benefit from learning from each other.
+For example, if you have an older trained rabbit and a young, untrained one, the young rabbit can learn tricks easier by copying their more experienced friend.
+And don’t worry about old dogs and new tricks – your pets are never too old to pick up new things.

 Rabbit and guinea pig tricks for beginners

 When you start to train your guinea pig or rabbit, it’s all about patience and perseverance.
-Your pet might not seem that interested initially, but as you continue to reinforce their learning with treats, you will find they keep coming back for more.
-You should always start with something simple, such as ‘Circling’, a perfect trick for both rabbits and guinea pigs.
+Your pet might not seem interested in learning initially, but as you continue to reinforce their learning with treats, you will find them routinely coming back for more.
+Start with something simple, such as “circling” — a perfect trick for both rabbits and guinea pigs.

-Training your guinea pig or rabbit to circle
+Training your rabbit or guinea pig to circle

-To teach your pet how to perform Circle, simply grip a treat tight between your fingers, and hold it close to your pet’s mouth.
-Then lead your pet around in a circle with the treat – so that it spins on the spot.
+To teach your pet how to perform a circle, grip a treat tightly between your fingers and hold it close to your pet’s mouth.
+Then lead your pet around in a circle with the treat, so that it spins in a tight circle.
 Repeat this until your pet spins around without you leading them, occasionally reinforcing them with the treat.
-It is important that you only give them a reinforcement treat when they successfully do the trick.
-Don’t feel bad if they manage to sneakily steal the treat from you – it’s all part of the fun!
+It’s important that you only give them a reinforcement treat when they successfully do the trick.
+Eventually, the flick of your wrist will be all the encouragement that your pet needs to perform this trick — provided that there’s a treat in store for them after their performance.

-Don’t worry if this takes some time to learn – the first trick can be the hardest for your rabbits or guinea pig, and once they have mastered Circle, a whole world of tricks opens up for you and your pet to enjoy together!
-If your pet is struggling with Circle, try making them turn in the other direction – just like us, our pets are either left or right-footed.
+Don’t worry if this takes some time to learn – the first trick can be the hardest for your rabbit or guinea pig, but once they have mastered a circle, you’ll both have the confidence to learn even more tricks.
+If your pet is struggling learning how to circle on command, try encouraging them to turn in the other direction.
+Like us, our pets are either left or right-footed, so the direction you ask of them needs to be in line with their natural inclination.

-How to make rabbits and guinea pigs come when called
+How to make rabbits or guinea pigs come when called

-As with many tricks, the key here is treats.
-Offer the treat when you are close to the pet, and say the pet’s name as you do so.
+As with many tricks, the key to teaching your rabbit or guinea pig to come when called is food.
+Offer a treat when you are close to your pet while saying their name.
 Eventually, they will come to associate their name with the treat.
-The next step is to call your pet from further away, showing the treat.
-Repeat the name as they take it.
-Call your rabbit’s name and give them a treat after they approach.
-After two weeks of this regular exercise – calling, treating – try calling your pet’s name without showing the treat.
+The next step is to call your pet from farther away, showing them the treat.
+Repeat their name as they take their reward.
+After two weeks of this regular exercise of calling and treating, try calling your rabbit or guinea pig’s name without showing them a treat.

 How to make rabbits and guinea pigs jump through hoops